atolab/zenoh-web/content/blog/2021-10-04-zenoh-pico-guide.md

 | **Empty Binary (Zephyr-only)** |   |   |       68166 bytes       |   |   |        127344 bytes        |   |   |        385859 bytes        |
 |          **Zenoh Publisher**   |   |   |       164654 bytes      |   |   |        186942 bytes        |   |   |        423161 bytes        |

-In terms of application-level throughput (i.e., goodput), ESP32 board was able to deliver more than 5.2k msg/s with a 8 bytes payload, while for a payload of 4096 bytes nucleo-f767zi board the link gets 9.2Mbps which is very close to its saturation point of the in an 10/100 Mbps Ethernet link.
+In terms of application-level throughput (i.e., goodput), ESP32 board was able to deliver more than 5.2k msg/s with a 8 bytes payload, while for a payload of 4096 bytes nucleo-f767zi board the link gets up to 9.2 Mbps (thus, saturating the 10 Mbps Ethernet link).

 ![msg-sec](../../img/blog-zenoh-pico-guide/preliminary-benchmark.png)